 Professional event planners wear many hats and take on a variety of responsibilities, depending upon the individual circumstances of an event.
 This profession requires a unique skill set — you may need to be a multitasking wizard one minute and the next to be an expert problem solver who can resolve a situation with ease and efficiency.

 An event planning business proposal is a comprehensive document that outlines the services you will provide for an event.
 It is your company brochure, your marketing campaign, and your sales pitch all wrapped up into one.
 This event business proposal should present you as an experienced, skilled professional that is uniquely qualified to execute this event.
 It should distinguish you from other event planners and establish you as someone the client can trust.

 An event planning business proposal should be well written, contain specifics regarding what services are included in the proposal (and which ones are not), and illustrate how you will carry out the event, providing the necessary details so the client can easily envision what you are proposing.

 7 Things to Include in an Event Planning Business Proposal

 After sending the client your event planning business proposal, reach out to them to let them know the proposal is on its way.
 Tell them you will follow up in a few days to see if they have any questions.
 Keep the lines of communication open.
 Be responsive and provide personal attention.
-It is an indicator of how you do business and close the deal.
+It is an indicator of how you do business and will help you close the deal in a professional manner.